Landcruiser87/housing_search/README.md

   <b> Housing Search Tool </b><br>
 </h1>

 This repo is meant to coalesce different housing resources to aide in searching for housing in Chicago.
-The aim is to build a dataset of available housing in chicago, then search hourly for new listings.
+The aim is to build a dataset of available housing in chicago, then search twice daily for new listings.
 If a new listing is found, an email is sent to the user.
 Datasets are kept in the data folder.